“One is not born, but rather becomes a woman.”

 Joe Biden’s selection of Kamala Harris drew different reactions from all over the world.
 While one section thought that this selection has lent his campaign a thematic clarity that it lacked before, especially in a year in which circumstances have been even more rough for the black community in the USA with the outbreak of COVID-19, unemployment and more remarkably the shocking incident of police killing of George Floyd, the other section opined that this was a political ploy of the Democrats to have a favourable electoral verdict.

-Nonetheless, the decision of nominating the first African-American women and also, the first person of Asian descent is historic in itself.
+Nonetheless, the decision of nominating the first Asian-American woman and also, the first person of Asian descent is historic in itself.
 What was even more historic was the declaration of the results which supported the victory of Biden – Harris partnership.
 The event has further enlarged the meaning of women empowerment in 2020, for it is indicative of women’s participation in the decision making process in the world’s oldest democracy.
-It is to note how vital intersectionality in this regard has been and will continue to be while an African-American female holds a pivotal position in policy making.
+It is to note how vital intersectionality in this regard has been and will continue to be while an Asian-American female holds a pivotal position in policy making.

 Gender Stereotypes Restrict from Realising Potential of Individuals